 With the Staatskapelle Berlin, he launched a special project dedicated to The Art of Fugue.

 Projects with his own period Ensemble, the Academia Montis Regalis, embrace performances at the Innsbrucker Festwochen der Alten Musik, Musikfestspiele Potsdam Sanssouci, Bergamo Donizetti Festival, Paris Théâtre des Champs-Elysées and London Wigmore Hall.
 Since 2009, De Marchi has held the position of Artistic Director at the Innsbruck Festival.

-A passionate advocate for lesser-known works, he has championed Cimarosa’s Matrimonio segreto and Graun’s Cesare e Cleopatra (Staatsoper Berlin), Hasse’s Cleofide (Dresden), Haydn’s Orlando Paladino (Concertgebouw Amsterdam) and Pergolesi’s Olimpiade (Teatro San Carlo di Napoli, Innsbruck and the Pergolesi Festival in Jesi) and Porpora’s Germanico in Germania and Leonora by Ferdinando Paër (Innsbruck)… He conducted the first modern representation of Merope by Farninelli’s brother Riccardo Broschi at both the Innsbruck Festival and Theater an der Wien.
+A passionate advocate for lesser-known works, he has championed Cimarosa’s Matrimonio segreto and Graun’s Cesare e Cleopatra (Staatsoper Berlin), Hasse’s Cleofide (Dresden), Haydn’s Orlando Paladino (Concertgebouw Amsterdam) and Pergolesi’s Olimpiade (Teatro San Carlo di Napoli, Innsbruck and Pergolesi Festival in Jesi) and Porpora’s Germanico in Germania and Leonora by Ferdinando Paër (Innsbruck)… He conducted the first modern representation of Merope by Farninelli’s brother Riccardo Broschi at both the Innsbruck Festival and Theater an der Wien.